Compliance with TCFD

 (2) Risk and Opportunity Topics and Business Influence

-Note:<Term>Short-term: to 2025, Mid-term: to 2030, Long-term: 2050
+Note:<Term>Short-term: Within two years, Mid-term: to 2030, Long-term: 2050

-Risk and Opportunity Topics Term Influence on our Group Influence Degree
+Risk and Opportunity Topics Term Influence on our Group Influence Degree Responses

 Category Topic